libu2548/cr10core/README.md

 I presented the printer at the **Polytech3D Challenge**.

-The machine ended up winning a prize and, more importantly to me, received recognition from several professionals in the 3D printing industry who were present at the event.
+The machine ended up winning a prize and more importantly to me received recognition from several professionals in the 3D printing industry who were present at the event.

-A project that started because I couldn't afford the printer I wanted had become a machine I was proud to put in front of people who actually work in the industry.

-**This repository is the story of how it happened.**
+**This repository keep track of my last year of project.**

 ---

-# 🖨️ About the CR10CORE
+#  About the CR10CORE

-CR10CORE is a **homemade large-format CoreXY 3D printer** designed around the idea that high performance does not necessarily require expensive hardware.
+CR10CORE is a **homemade large-format CoreXY 3D printer** designed very poorly by me

 The machine is built around:

+* Verry customizable part
 * CoreXY kinematics
 * Large build volume
 * Klipper firmware
 * Custom mechanical components
-* Custom electronics integration
+* Custom electronics
 * High-speed motion
 * Automatic bed leveling
+* Z-tilt
 * Input Shaper
 * Pressure Advance
 * Custom toolhead system
-* [Add other confirmed features here]
+* laser engraving/ cutting capability

 The project intentionally prioritizes:

 **Performance / Cost / Repairability / Modifiability**

-rather than following a predefined commercial ecosystem.

 ---

-## 🎯 Design philosophy
+##  Design philosophy

 The project started with a few simple rules.

-### 💰 Keep the cost low
+###  Keep the cost low

-Every expensive component should have a reason to exist.

 Whenever possible, I try to use: